waterlink/rack-reverse-proxy/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-## Copyright
+## Contributors

-Copyright (c) 2010 Jon Swope.
-See LICENSE for details.
+- Jon Swope, creator
+- Oleksii Fedorov, maintainer